 Consuming foods – especially those high in starch and sugar – right before bed causes a spike in blood sugar.
 Your pancreas then releases a hormone called insulin, which tells your cells to absorb blood sugar.
 This causes blood sugar levels to drop, leading to hunger.

-On top of that, studies show that eating at night is generally less satiating compared with eating in the morning.
+On top of that, show that eating at night is generally less satiating compared with eating in the morning.

 Scientists recommend only consuming a small, nutrient-dense snack of fewer than 200 calories right before bedtime.
 For example, a protein-rich beverage before bed has been shown to both satisfy your hunger and improve morning metabolism.